 A timeline of FSA-eligible screenings all women should get

 Now, we're not doctors.
 But we are patients.
 And the following article represents a series of tests and procedures recommended to us as we age.
-Always speak to qualified medical professional before changing your health routine.
+Always speak to a qualified medical professional before making any changes to your health routine.

 A pap smear can elicit all sorts of feelings from younger and older women alike.
 But this is one test that's definitely necessary, and relatively painless.
 Starting at age 21 (and every three years after) this test is done at your annual OB/GYN visit.
 Your doctor will gently scrape a few cells from the cervix, which are then checked for cervical cancer.

-In addition to a pap test, you should also make it a priority to have a human papillomavirus (HPV) test once you hit 30.
+At age 25, in addition to a pap test, you should also make it a priority to have a human papillomavirus (HPV) test.
 This test also looks for traces of some types of HPV on your cervix.
-The most common sexually transmitted infection, HPV can also lead to fun things like genital warts (sense our sarcasm here) and even cause some types of cancer.
+The most common sexually transmitted infection, HPV can also lead to genital warts and even cause some types of cancer.

 You should start getting regular mammograms between the ages of 40-44 and yearly from ages 45-54, according to the American Cancer Society.
 For those 55 and older, screenings every two years is sufficient.

 So why are mammograms important?
-Basically, a mammogram is an x-ray of the breast that helps doctors detect early signs of breast cancer – up to three years earlier than it can be felt.
+Basically, a mammogram is an x-ray of the breast that helps doctors detect early signs of breast cancer—up to three years earlier than it can be felt.
+For women with dense breast tissue or family history, sonograms and MRIs are complementary screening tools for early detection as well.

-Ah, the dreaded colonoscopy.
-Experts recommend regular colorectal cancer screenings like a colonoscopy beginning at age 50 and at regular intervals thereafter.
+And when it comes to a first colonoscopy, 45 is the new 50.
+In 2021, the US Preventive Services Task Force changed its colorectal cancer screening recommendations, lowering the recommended age to start screening from 50 to 45 for adults at average risk, and then at regular intervals.
 Colorectal cancer usually begins from precancerous polyps in the colon or rectum, which is why this test is so important.
 If your colonoscopy finds any polyps, they can be removed before they turn into cancer.

-And though this test can be a bit of a headache – going under general anesthesia is required, and the prep can be brutal – it's definitely one you shouldn't skip.
+And though this test can be a bit of a headache (going under general anesthesia is required and the prep can be uncomfortable)–this procedure is definitely one you shouldn't skip.

 Your 60s and up...